Situju Tuju Cruise Raja Ampat

 And still, every dive was different.
 The landscapes, the animals, the light, the currents changed.
 It was impossible to get bored.

 Everything was at such a high level that Raja Ampat isn’t just beautiful — it’s hard to beat.
+Indonesia has stolen our hearts underwater, and Raja Ampat wasn’t our first time falling for it: not far away, diving in Komodo had already left us speechless.

 Main dive spots in Raja Ampat